How Does It Work?

 You can check to see availability dates and read comments and references from other RVers.
 Once you have signed up to become a member yourself, you can make contact with fellow members.

 All messaging is done securely through the website.
 When a fellow member sends you a message, we send you an email notice to check in for messages.
-At that time, you can check the profile of the person who has contacted you and, if you wish, reply to the message.
+At that time, you can check the profile of the person who has contacted you.
+Please reply to the message whether or not you can accommodate them.
 You don't have to share your full name, email address, physical address, or phone number until you've agreed to host this traveler.
 It is always up to you to decide if you want to host a Boondockers Welcome member traveling through your area or not.

 Maybe you can't offer a parking spot for a full size RV but, if you have parking for an additional car, consider offering boondocking for those with a small RV - a Class B or truck camper.
 Even if you cannot provide any parking (perhaps you live in an apartment building or in your RV and travel full-time), you can still join and benefit by parking on other members' properties.
 Many seasonal RVers are wishfully curious and happy to host your stay in order to hear about your adventures in the full-timing lifestyle.